Charles Sturt Study Centres run a range of programs offering students the chance to develop their leadership skills.

 - To deepen your own understanding of course content.

-Students who make a significant contribution to the student community through our leadership program are rewarded with invitations to special events, such as the annual Gala Night celebrating the success of the CSU community.
+Students who make a significant contribution to the student community through our leadership program are rewarded with invitations to special events, such as the annual Gala Night celebrating the success of the Charles Sturt University community.
 They also receive a ‘Certificate of Leadership’, which is a valuable addition to any resumé.

 Peer Discipline Supported Leaders (DSL)